Conservation

 Living shorelines are an erosion prevention method that use natural barriers such as plants, oysters, and limited rock to protect fragile shorelines while maintaining valuable habitat.
 Living shoreline projects utilize native and salt tolerant plants at different levels of elevation to avoid the loss of sediment, help to improve water quality via filtration of upland run off, and create habitat for aquatic and terrestrial species

-Citizen science is the collection of data relating to the natural world by members of the general public, typically as part of a collaborative project with professional scientists.
-At the Marine Discovery Center we work to engage the community in the environmental research happening in our own backyard.
-We collaborate with environmental scientists, researchers, and universities around the state to bring diverse and informative programs to New Smyrna Beach to give volunteers the opportunity to assist with ongoing research projects.
-The data collected by our volunteers is used to discover the unknown, aid in management decisions, and influence educational policy.
-There is always a need for citizen scientists at MDC.
+At Marine Discovery Center we work to engage the community in the environmental research and restoration happening in our own backyard.
+We collaborate with environmental scientists, researchers, and universities around the state to bring diverse and informative programs to New Smyrna Beach to give volunteers the opportunity to assist with ongoing projects.

 Shuck and Share